LESSON 2: honey come here, they’re about to say their first words!

 It is bad. =

-please go back next lesson!
+please go back table of contents next lesson!